-These scammers use the names of familiar brands such as Microsoft, Spark, Vodafone and Chorus so that people are more likely to let their guard down.
-These scammers will often attempt to get ‘remote access’ to your device.
+These scammers use the names of familiar brands such as Microsoft, Spark, Vodafone and Chorus when they contact people, so that people are more likely to trust them.
+They may call you on the phone and will often attempt to get ‘remote access’ to your device.
 Remote access is when someone can access a computer or a network from another location.

 Excuses scammers use to gain ‘remote access’ to devices include

 - A virus infection harming others on the network